bravetechnologycoop/BraveButtons/README.md

 1. plug the RPi into a router that you have admin access to and determine its IP address

-1. on your local machine, ensure that this repo (BraveButtons) and the config repo (BraveButtonsConfig) are present and are on their latest `production` branches
+1. on your local machine, ensure that this repo (BraveButtons) and the config repo (buttons-config) are present and are on their latest `production` branches

-1. In BraveButtonsConfig:
+1. In buttons-config:

-   1. ensure that the new Brave Hub has been added to the appropriate inventory file in `BraveButtonsConfig/ansible`
+   1. ensure that the new Brave Hub has been added to the appropriate inventory file in `buttons-config/ansible`

-   1. ensure that the new Brave Hub's password has been added to the appropriate file in `BraveButtonsConfig/ansible/group_vars`
+   1. ensure that the new Brave Hub's password has been added to the appropriate file in `buttons-config/ansible/group_vars`

    1. create the new Brave Hub's `.ini` file in `/pi_congfig` and fill in the appropriate values